System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 Continuous Batching

-Naive batching: wait until you have 8 requests, process them as a batch, wait until ALL 8 finish, then serve results.
+Naive batching: wait until there are 8 requests, process them as a batch, wait until ALL 8 finish, then serve results.
 Problem: if request A generates 10 tokens and request H generates 200 tokens, A waits 190 tokens worth of time for H to finish.

 Continuous batching (iteration-level scheduling): when request A finishes after 10 tokens, its slot in the batch is immediately given to a new request I, while B through H continue generating.
 GPU utilization improves from ~40% (naive static batching) to 80-90%+ (continuous batching with vLLM/TensorRT-LLM).